estellacoding/Hooky/README.md

 ## Local Development

 **Note**: Most webhook providers require HTTPS endpoints and won't accept HTTP URLs.
 Local development with HTTP is only suitable for testing with tools like curl or Postman.
-For actual webhook integration, deploy to a cloud platform with HTTPS (like [Zeabur](https://zeabur.com/referral?referralCode=stelladai1028)).
+For actual webhook integration, deploy to a cloud platform (like [Zeabur](https://zeabur.com/referral?referralCode=stelladai1028)) with HTTPS.

 1. Install dependencies:
 ```bash